grzegorznowak/lxd-pab/README.md

 ## Teaser

-This project allows you to interact with your Plutus as easily as:
+This project allows you to interact with Plutus as easily as:

 ```
 # 3rd Pioneer's cohort week 1 code given as an example

 # build PAB against the lesson's commit:
-PAB_COMMIT=41149926c108c71831cfe8d244c83b0ee4bf5c8a molecule converge -s lxd-pab
+PAB_COMMIT=41149926c108c71831cfe8d244c83b0ee4bf5c8a ./converge.sh

 lxc exec pab -- sudo --login --user nix         # start interacting with the container as the nix user
-cd pab                                          # enter the PAB repo
+cd ~/pab                                        # enter the PAB repo
 nix-shell                                       # bootstrap the nix-shell
 cd ~/code/plutus-pioneer-program/code/week01/   # 3rd cohort week 1 codes
 cabal update                                    # update cabal